timescale/pgai/README.md

-TimescaleDB is a time-series database built on PostgreSQL that scales to over millions of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities, such as data retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.
+TimescaleDB is a time-series database built on PostgreSQL that scales to over millions of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities such as data retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.
 TimescaleDB supports full SQL, a variety of data types, and ACID semantics.